One Sentence Description

 In 2010, Meg Okura and the PACJE released their second album, “Naima", highlighting Okura’s “breathtaking version" (Raul D’Gama Rose, All About Jazz) of Coltrane’s classic.
 Featuring rare instruments such as the shinobue (Japanese bamboo flute) and the erhu (a two-stringed Chinese violin), the album is a collection of Meg’s original works, which “…elegantly intertwine(s) elements of classical, jazz and world folk into a new sound."
 (Elliot Simon, All About Jazz)

-This year, PACJE will present a new program, “Music of Ryuichi Sakamoto”-- re-imagining his classics from the Yellow Magic Orchestra to Academy award winning soundtrack, The Last Emperor and beyond.
+In 2013, the PACJE has released “Music of Ryuichi Sakamoto"-- re-imagining his classics from the Yellow Magic Orchestra to Academy award winning soundtrack, The Last Emperor and beyond.
 The program will feature flutist Anne Drummond, pianist Helen Sung, bassist Dezron Douglas, and drummer E.J.
 Strickland.
 Together, the group will take the Oscar winner’s already electrifying compositions to create a new musical journey that maintains equilibrium between the ensemble’s immeasurable creativity and authenticity of the original works.

 New York Times